Piranha (1978 film): Theatrical

-The film was released theatrically in the United States by New World Pictures in August 1978.
+Piranha was released theatrically in the United States by New World Pictures in August 1978.
 Given the proximity to Jaws 2, Universal Pictures had considered an injunction, but Spielberg convinced them otherwise.

 Home media

 In 2004, New Concorde Home Entertainment released the film on special edition DVD.

 In 2010, as a tie-in to the release of the remake, Shout!
 Factory re-released Piranha on DVD and Blu-ray.

 On March 13, 2015, the film screened in a R-rated Ultimate Edition presented by Fangoria magazine and special guests Rebekah McKendry, curator Mike Williamson and actress Belinda Balaski.